 Author and Educational Drama Specialist Rosalind Flynn leads

-live online workshops for teachers based on her book Dramatizing the Content with Curriculum-Based Readers Theatre.
+in-person and live online workshops for teachers based on her book Dramatizing the Content with Curriculum-Based Readers Theatre.
 Teachers worldwide can now work directly with the creator of this highly-successful learning strategy that merges active learning with the writing, revising, and reading, and performing of curriculum content.

 What is Curriculum-Based Readers Theatre?

 Curriculum-Based Readers Theatre (CBRT) is an arts-integrated learning process which focuses on scripts about content information.

 The short scripts created have a dual purpose—to inform about a curriculum topic and entertain an audience.